 Many big companies have worked out how to do it: parts of GE, most of BMW, all of Semco (a Brazilian manufacturing company).
-Many more practising it can be found here at Worldblu.
+Many more practicing it can be found here at Worldblu.
 While Worldblu calls it “democratic workplace”, it’s really more likely to be collaborative one, since when you have a flexible organisation, it is more likely that 100% consent is necessary to achieve anything, and not merely majority rules – what a democracy is.
 The key word here is consent.

 How to achieve great success, with great results, rewards and satisfaction in a manner which is harmonious to the group, to other participants, and to the world in general?
 It is not through competition.
 It is through collaboration.

 Much of the presently accepted models in many organisations are competition based, and competition is a poor use of human potential.
 Autocratic leadership methods necessary lead to almost total staff disconnection.
 Poor performance, and whip-like management mentality becomes the norm.
 Such a culture is easy to start, and success may be evident and easy to measure, but it soon grows into a dismal forgotten failure as any long term success measures are applied – staff turnover rates soar, production efficiency, product quality, and eventual profits plummet.
 It’s simply a dismal failure at humanity, at being human even.
 Even for those directly measured to have “succeeded” they experience high stress, poor health and eventual a short, and ultimately an unsatisfying life.